 All goats should live in a suitable and comfortable environment.
 A goat’s home, which includes its home, the feed and water, other animals around it and many other things, affects how they feel, think and behave.
 Providing your goat with adequate shelter and a comfortable resting area is one way you can make sure that your goat stays healthy and happy.

-One of these Freedoms is: freedom from discomfort.
-In this section, you will learn about this freedom and how you can make sure your horse has the environment and shelter that he/she needs to be freed from discomfort.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Freedoms is: Freedom from Discomfort.
+In this section you will learn about this freedom and how you can make sure your goats have the right environment and shelter they need to be free from discomfort.

 Goats are curious and active animals.
 A goat will need a lot of space and plenty of opportunities to browse and eat, climb, explore and play in a safe environment.

 There needs to be space for items such as climbing frames and rocks for exploring and jumping on, a sheltered bedding area for resting and sleeping, preferably off the ground, and interesting areas for browsings (eating).
 It is not a good idea to get a goat if you have limited space, as your goat is likely to get very bored, and can quickly eat everything growing in such a small area.

 A bored goat can become destructive, and worse, your goat’s welfare will decrease - they will not be happy in a small area with nothing to do.

 Your goat’s housing area will also need to be fenced very securely to keep them from wandering, to protect them from the road and cars, and to keep other animals that could hurt your goat out.